ananas1991/MusicWizardBot/README.en.md

-Music Wizard Telegram Bot
+MusicWizard Telegram Bot

-Music Wizard is a powerful, multi-functional Telegram bot designed to be your ultimate music companion.
+MusicWizard is a powerful, multi-functional Telegram bot designed to be your ultimate music companion.
 It seamlessly integrates with YouTube, OpenAI, and Genius to offer a rich set of features, from downloading individual songs to curating entire AI-generated playlists on your YouTube account.
 ✨ Features

     🎵 Single Song Downloader: Send a YouTube link to the bot, and it will: